Sports in Japan

 Sports in Japan are a significant part of Japanese culture.
-Both traditional sports such as sumo and martial arts, and Western imports like baseball, association football, basketball and tennis are popular with both participants and spectators.
+Traditional sports, such as sumo and martial arts, as well as Western imports like baseball, association football, basketball and tennis are popular with both participants and spectators.

 Sumo is considered Japan's national sport.
 Baseball was introduced to the country by visiting Americans in the 19th century.
 The Nippon Professional Baseball league has been Japan's largest professional sports competition in terms of television ratings and spectators.
 Martial arts such as judo, karate and modern kendō are also widely practiced and enjoyed by spectators in the country.
 Association football has gained wide popularity since the founding of the Japan Professional Football League in 1992.
 Other popular sports include figure skating, rugby union, golf, table tennis and racing, especially auto racing.
 Some new sports were invented by changing elements of imported sports.

-In 2021, the Nagoya Diamond Dolphins became the first top-tier professional Japanese sports club to sign on to a climate change initiative, as part of the United Nations Framework Convention on Climate Change.

 History

 Pre-Edo period

 Sumo shows an important side of traditional Japanese sport, a religious occasion as well as a sporting event.
 Many sumo rituals are closely associated with Shinto belief.
-It is believed that some ancient sumo matches were purely religious events with predetermined outcomes as an offering to kami, with some matches regarded as divination - e.g. if a well-liked fisherman competed and won, a good catch was predicted for the year.
+It is believed that some ancient sumo matches were purely religious events with predetermined outcomes as an offering to kami, with some matches regarded as divination – e.g. if a well-liked fisherman competed and won, a good catch was predicted for the year.